 Outdoor lighting has carelessly, and often unintentionally, increased light pollution.
 The trend goes hand in hand with population growth and land fragmentation.
-The undesirable effects of light pollution - glare, light trespass, light er and sky glow - make our region less attractive.

-clutter and sky glow - make our region less attractive to visitors who play an important role in many local economies.
+The undesirable effects of light pollution - glare, light trespass, light clutter and sky glow - make our region less attractive to visitors who play an important role in many local economies.